-Invest in a Scalp Scrub
+Get Quick Relief With a Scalp Scrub

 Use a Nourishing Oil

-Give Yourself a Scalp Massage
+Try a Scalp Massage

-Nothing feels better than a scalp massage, and when your schedule or S.O. is unwilling, this exfoliating scalp brush from Aveda does the trick beautifully.
-In fact, it’s basically dry brushing for your head.
+Nothing feels better than a scalp massage, and when your schedule or S.O. is unwilling, Pramāsana Exfoliating Scalp Brush ($22) from Aveda does the job beautifully.
+It’s basically dry brushing for your head.
 Not only does it feel amazing, but it will increase circulation and effortlessly loosen any buildup or impurities, likely making your shampoo way more effective.